Blue-Kachina/svg-converter/README.md

 It can accept SVGs via its API, and it returns a base64-encoded-PNG string It's currently dev-only, and is set up using Sail.
 Includes redis container

+## Basic Setup
+- Checkout from git, cd to directory
+- Create yourself a `.env` based on the `.env.example` and configure appropriately (example has sensible defaults)
+- `sail up -d`
+- `sail composer octane`
+- From another terminal: `sail composer octane-queue` At this point in time, you should be up and running.

+Note: there's [OpenAPI Documentation](/docs/openapi.yaml) that you can use from PostMan/similar application

 #### POST /api/convert
 - Method: `POST`